brownieboy/abnacn-validator/readme.md

     npm test

 Increased number of test cases for version 0.0.5.
 Each valid and invalid ABN was verified at http://www.clearwater.com.au/code before being included in the test cases.
-Test now also prints each ABN and ACN invidually, so you can see which ones are valid and which are not.
-Test cases now include varations with and without spaces.
+Test now also prints each ABN and ACN individually, so you can see which ones are valid and which are not.
+Test cases now include variations with and without spaces.

 ##Acknowlegements
 As of version 0.0.5, the ABN validation code is taken from Truffala's formula at: http://stackoverflow.com/questions/14174738/regex-to-match-australian-business-number-abn

-His code was adapated from the PHP code at http://www.clearwater.com.au/code.
+His code was adapted from the PHP code at http://www.clearwater.com.au/code.

-This replaces previous bugged code that was validating invalid ABNs.
+This replaces the previous version's buggy code that was allowing invalid ABNs.

 ACN validation code taken from Worldspawn's post on [this Whirlpool forum thread](http://forums.whirlpool.net.au/archive/984775).